cfpb/design-manual/data-visualization/color.md

  {: class="toc"}

-When used properly, color can help clarify relationships between data, provide emphasis for certain data points, and help connote trust or branding.
-When used poorly, color can overwhelm and can make the data confusing.
+When used properly, color can help clarify relationships between data, provide emphasis for certain data points, and maintain a consistent brand voice.
+When used poorly, color can overwhelm the user, make the data confusing and break with brand standards to appear inconsistent.
 {: class="lead-in"}

 <h5>Key questions</h5>